joachim-gassen/botex/README.md

 4. Activate it `source .venv/bin/activate`
 5. Install the necessary packages `pip install -r requirements.txt`
 6. Install the botex package locally and editable `pip install -e .`
-7. Test whether everything works `pytest --remote`
-8. If you are using local LLMs, you need to provide the required configuration information in `secrets.env`.
-9. Then you should be able to test the local LLM config by running `pytest --local`
+7. You can use pytest to test different litellm modesl, for example, by running `pytest --model gemini/gemini-1.5-flash`
-10. If you are interested in testing both the remote and local LLM you can run both tests with `pytest`.
+8. Alternatively, if you want to test local models with `llama.cpp`, you can run `pytest --model llama.cpp`.
+This will test wether botex can start a local llm and also run complete experiment with an already running llama-server.
+So be sure to include the necessary configuration information in `secrets.env` and to have a running llama-server on the default port 8080.
+9. You can also of course run test on multiple models at once by passing more than one model to pytest call, e.g., `pytest --model gemini/gemini-1.5-flash --model llama.cpp`.

 If it works you should see a test output similar to this one: